 Director: The Rev. Deacon Geraldine Swanson

-Clergy in Charge: The Rev. Charles Howell
+Clergy in Charge: The Rev. Victoria Duncan

 Hours of Operation: Hot lunch is served at Trinity Lutheran Soup Kitchen: Every second Saturday each month.
 Food distributed through SI Community Supported Agriculture: Every Tuesday, June –November.
 Holiday Baskets: Thanksgiving, Christmas, Easter